-Again – I applaud any and all attention to the epidemic of suicide in this country.
-I urge you to take a look at the Lifeline network as it exists now – multitudes of voices coming together to form a cohesive and effective backbone of suicide intervention for the United States.
-If a three-digit code is to be implemented, I heartily recommend that agencies like ours are given every opportunity to once again be part of this network and continue to the stewards of the communities as we have been since the 1970’s.for
+Again, we applaud any and all attention to the epidemic of suicide in this country.
+We urge you to work with the Lifeline network as it exists now – multitudes of voices coming together to form a cohesive and effective backbone of suicide intervention for the United States.
+If a three-digit code is to be implemented, we recommend that agencies like ours are given every opportunity to continue to be part of this network and serve as the experts in suicide prevention, as we have for nearly 50 years.

+Sincerely,

+Beau Pinkham Director of Crisis Intervention Services

+The Crisis Center of Johnson County